das-labor/borgware-2d/README.md

 Open a (Cygwin) terminal, change to your checkout directory and type:
  > make menuconfig

+In case you build on BSD, just use 'gmake' instead of 'make'.
+This starts an Ncurses based text interface for configuring certain aspects of your target platform.
+After a fresh checkout, the first thing you do is to load a profile with sane defaults.
+In the menuconfig interface, select 'Load a Default Configuration' and choose a preset.
+After hitting enter, the main menu returns immediately.
+You can either tune your configuration or just exit (choose 'Yes' at the confirmation dialog to save your stuff).

-This starts a curses based text interface for configuring certain aspects of your target platform.
-Be careful if you use an IDE like Eclipse to manage the build, as integrated terminal emulators tend to choke on curses generated shell output.
+Be careful if you use an IDE like Eclipse to manage the build, as integrated terminal emulators tend to choke on Ncurses generated output.
 Make sure that 'make menuconfig' has been run at least once in an ordinary terminal emulator after a fresh checkout or after issuing 'make mrproper'.

+Note: Always use 'make clean' after changing something in the menu, because subsequent builds may be broken if you don't.

 Compile
 -------